Skip to main content

 Biography

 Lucy is a PhD candidate in the Department of Geography at King’s.
-She is interested in political ecology, critical urban theory, water governance, housing and environmental justice, queer and feminist geographies, racial capitalism, and social and critical theories of power and the body.
+She is interested in political ecology, critical urban theory, water governance, housing and environmental justice, feminist political economy, social reproduction, and racial capitalism.
 She holds an MSc in Environment, Politics, and Development (Distinction) from King’s.

-Lucy is also Project Coordinator for the Plumbing Poverty research project based at King’s.
-The project draws on urban political ecology and racial capitalism, coupled with ethnographic and census-based research, to investigate why household water insecurity arises and persists in wealthy cities and countries.
+Lucy is also a King's staff member based in the School of Global Affairs, coordinating the Plumbing Poverty research project.
+The project draws on urban political ecology and racial capitalism, coupled with ethnographic and census-based research, to investigate why household water insecurity arises and persists in wealthy cities and countries across the Global North.

-Lucy co-authors policy briefs at the King’s Water Centre.
-Prior to academia, she worked in scholarly publishing for Nature Climate Change and then as a commissioning editor (books) of politics and international studies.
+Prior to academia, Lucy worked in scholarly publishing at Nature Research and then at Palgrave Macmillan as a commissioning Editor (books) within the politics and international studies team.

 Research